Powerlated/pandocs/content/MBC1.md

 Before external RAM can be read or written, it must be enabled by writing to this address space.
-It is recommended to disable external RAM after accessing it, in order to protect its contents from damage during power down of the Game Boy.
+It is recommended to disable external RAM when it is not in use in order to protect its contents from damage during power down of the Game Boy.
 Usually the following values are used:

 ```